Therainisme/sandbox-server/README.md

 ## Intro

-The server use websocket to communicate on port 7777.
+The server use websocket to communicate at port 7777.

 * source code